 Homemade Makeup Brush Cleaner

-Step 4: Finish by spritzing the brush with a bit of witch hazel.
-This will kill any remaining bacteria.
+- Finish by spritzing the brush with a bit of witch hazel.
+This is optional, but it's a good way to kill any remaining bacteria.